creativecreatorormaybenot/clock/README.md

   + Foggy: ping pong movement of all the bars that is easy on the eyes (needs a curve).

-* Find better start and end positions for the ball.

 * Use these colors for a color palette: https://www.dwitter.net/d/5455

   + Ensure that sufficient contrast is present for accessibility reasons.